-You want to put your fuzz pedals at the start of your chain.
+You want to put your vintage fuzz pedals at the start of your chain.
+But if you’re using newer fuzz pedals, you could get away with putting fuzz after compression.
 Let’s talk about compression now.

 Where Should Compression Go In The Signal Chain?

 But this isn’t the most common way to put a compressor in a signal chain.
-Probably one of the more ubiquitous ways to set up a compressor is to have it just before overdrive and distortion, however, you lose some of the overdrive sensitivity if you put it here.
+Probably one of the more ubiquitous ways to set up a compressor is to have it just before overdrive and distortion.

-If you’re the kind of person who values this feature, it may make sense to put it after instead.
+If you’re the kind of person who values this feature, it may make sense to put it before.
 If you put it after your overdrive and distortion, you’ll retain some of that touch sensitivity, for lack of a better word.

 Other Articles You May Be Interested In

 - Where Should The Whammy Pedal Go In The Signal Chain?
 [EASY]